rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 # Managing CockroachDB certificates with HashiCorp Vault

 By default CockroachDB (CRDB) uses digital certificates for authentication.
-Digital certificates in general provide stronger authentication and fit into the “3 Rs” of enterprise security: Repair, Repave, and Rotate.
-HashiCorp Vault makes the process of issuing, renewing and revoking certificates a lot easier.
+If you are considering using CRDB in production you might want to manage certificates with HashiCorp Vault (Vault) to be able to scale database nodes and clients.
+Most databases authenticate users with a username and password.
+Digital certificates provide stronger authentication and fit into the “3 Rs” of enterprise security: Repair, Repave, and Rotate.
+Vault makes the process of issuing, renewing and revoking certificates a lot easier.
 Both tools are designed for a cloud environment.
-If you like reading code more than you like reading blogs then I recommend cloning the [git repository](https://github.com/rinokadijk/vault-cockroach)
+If you like reading code more than you like reading blog posts then I recommend cloning the [git repository](https://github.com/rinokadijk/vault-cockroach).
+Read on if you want to know more about how to manage

-## CRDB
+## CRDB High Availability

+Depending on your availability requirements you could choose between single instance Postgres, HA Postgres or CockroachDB ([Postgres protocol](https://www.postgresql.org/docs/current/protocol.html) compatible).

 #### Single instance Postgres
 You could just run a single instance Postgres database.
 Assuming you regularly perform a backup and the Recovery Point Objective (RPO) and the Recovery Point Objective (RPO) are low, this might be your best solution.
 It is easy and simple to manage.
 However, it doesn't give high availability while upgrading your kernel or your database during maintenance.
 Worse, downtime is inevitable in case of a failure.

 #### HA Postgres
-Postgres has a number of ways to make it highly [available](https://www.postgresql.org/docs/9.1/different-replication-solutions.html) all with different trade-offs.
+Postgres has a number of ways to make the database highly [available](https://www.postgresql.org/docs/9.1/different-replication-solutions.html) all with different trade-offs.
 Most of the solutions rely on the network and assume there is only one master node at any point in time.
 Furthermore, these solutions don't cover the ["split-brain" problem](https://landing.google.com/sre/sre-book/chapters/managing-critical-state/).
 It requires a human to correctly decide whether or not a failover should take place to prevent having two master nodes running.
 Some solutions loose data in the event of a failover.
-In CRDB every node is a master and it can handle a split-brain scenario using the Raft protocol.
+In CRDB every node is a master and it can handle a split-brain scenario using the [Raft](https://raft.github.io) protocol.

+#### RPO and RTO
+CRDB is designed to have an [RTO](https://www.cockroachlabs.com/blog/demand-zero-rpo/) of 4.5 seconds in the event of a disk failure or datacenter-level disaster.
+By default CRDB holds 24 hours of every table history in the system and you can query that data using [time-travel](https://www.cockroachlabs.com/blog/time-travel-queries-select-witty_subtitle-the_future/).
+This allows you to read the data at a certain recovery point in time with the "AS OF SYSTEM TIME" SQL query syntax.

-#### Pets vs Cattle
+## Pets vs Cattle
 In a cloud environment we should treat our nodes as cattle as much as possible.
 Cattle is easy to scale and doesn't require special treatment for specific servers.
 A database server that assumes one master node, implies that these servers need to be treated as pets.
-In CRDB every node is a master.
+In CRDB every node is a master and therefore all nodes can be treated as cattle.
 Your queries can be distributed across all of the nodes in the cluster.
 This means that adding more nodes to the cluster increases capacity, speed and reliability.
-It does force you to plan for data-locality to prevent high latency.
+It does force you to plan for [data-locality](https://www.waitingforcode.com/general-big-data/data-processing-locality-cloud-based-data-processing/read) to prevent high latency.
 CRDB is not a silver bullet.
 The devs at Cockroachlabs also make trade-offs to be able to scale the database over multiple regions.
 Some of the features of a traditional database simply don't scale and might never be supported.
 Fortunately there is very good documentation on which [features](https://www.cockroachlabs.com/docs/stable/detailed-sql-support.html) will and won't be supported.

-#### RPO and RTO
-CRDB is designed to have an [RTO](https://www.cockroachlabs.com/blog/demand-zero-rpo/) of 4.5 seconds in the event of a disk failure or datacenter-level disaster.
-By default CRDB holds 24 hours of every table history in the system and you can query that data using [time-travel](https://www.cockroachlabs.com/blog/time-travel-queries-select-witty_subtitle-the_future/).
-This allows you to read the data at a certain recovery point in time with the "AS OF SYSTEM TIME" SQL query syntax.

-#### CRDB Features
+## CRDB Other Features
 Besides the availability, CRDB has a couple of unique features.
 These are my personal favourites:

 - Very good documentation on how to operate and migrate a database cluster